koziel101/Udacity-Front-End-Web-Developer/Final Project/README.md

-# Evaluate News with NLP
+# Final Project: Travel App

 This is the final project from Udacity's Front End Development course.
 The Project Rubric can be found [HERE](https://review.udacity.com/#!/rubrics/2669/view).